Cherry Hill, Baltimore: Transportation

-Route 26 and 71bus at the Cherry Hill Light Rail Station.
+Route 26 and 71 bus at the Cherry Hill Light Rail Station.

 The only roads leading in or out of the neighborhood are Hanover Street, Potee Street, Cherry Hill Road and Waterview Avenue.
 The Maryland Transit Administration (MTA) serves the highly populated area with the need for public transportation by bus 26, 71, and the already noted Baltimore Light Rail at the Cherry Hill light rail stop located on the northwest edge of the neighborhood.
+There are only two bus lines in Cherry Hill, and only about 40% of the community has cars.

 History

 The Cherry Hill neighborhood was developed fairly recently in Baltimore's history.
-Like Armistead Gardens the community was founded as a home for African-American veterans returning from both World War II and the Korean War.
+Like Armistead Gardens, the community was founded as a home for African-American veterans returning from both World War II and the Korean War.

 In the early and mid-1900s, Cherry Hill was home to an encampment of Roma of Romanian descent.
 The Roma settled in Cherry Hill because it was undeveloped and on the outskirts of the city.
 Many of the Roma were in fortune telling and traveled up and down the East Coast, with Baltimore as a central location on the carnival circuit.
 Due to a series of antiziganist laws passed in the 1920s and 1930s that banned fortune-telling and required a $1,000 fee for nomads to enter the city of Baltimore, the Roma community left Cherry Hill, but soon returned because the laws were rarely enforced.
+The laws were repealed in 1976.
+There was still a small Romanian population as of 1994.
+Many members of that community still felt unaccepted in their Baltimore community.

+Cherry Hill is home to numerous incinerators and landfills.
+The Baltimore Refuse Energy Systems Company (BRESCO) trash incinerator was established in April 1985.
+The incinerator burns about 700,000 tons of trash annually and has around 70 employees.
+It is responsible for 36% of all air emissions in Baltimore, and the incinerator costs Maryland and nearby states $55 million in human health problems.
+The BRESCO incinerator cannot function properly without the amount of trash it consumes, meaning that having a goal of true waste disposal is not possible.
+The city of Baltimore has also committed over $100 million to expand the Quarantine Road Landfill.
+The landfill was created in 1986 to be used to dispose of the incinerator ash.
+About half the weight of what is disposed of in the landfill is incinerator ash, which is toxic and detrimental to the health of the community.
+In 2031, the BRESCO contract will end.